kumuluz/kumuluzee-jwt-auth/README.md

 ##  Accessing token information

 There are multiple ways with which you can access the decoded token data.
-The standard way is to access the principa contained in the security context:
+The standard way is to access the principal contained in the security context:

 ```java